hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

 #.
 Next we will create a custom action to be used in our 2nd playbook.
 Click on **Action Gallery** from the left hand side menu.
+Alternatively, you can skip to the next section to import the playbook needed for this part.
+You **Will** need to complete the rest of the steps to trigger the workflow.

    .. figure:: images/rs3c.png